Rosedale, Auckland: Infrastructure and services

 The suburb is home to the Rosedale Wastewater Treatment Plant, the second largest sewage works in Auckland.
 The plant was initially opened in 1962, and now processes the wastewater of an estimated 253,000 inhabitants, servicing the area of the North Shore from Devonport to Long Bay.
 A notable feature of the area is Rosedale Dam, containing treated wastewater fed from the sewage works.
 The dam is visible when travelling through State Highway 1.
 In the event of a dam breach, the dam poses a risk of flooding to the local community within the flow path hazard zone.
 The dam is at the greatest risk of a breach during an earthquake or high rainfall event.

 Rosedale is also known for the large general refuse landfill that operated from the 1950s to 2009, accepting only clean fill from 2002 to 2008.
 The landfill was bordered by Greville Road on the north, Rosedale Road on the south, State Highway 1 on the west and Hugh Green Drive on the east.
 The area is now the Rosedale Landfill Reserve and public access is prohibited due to toxic gas and liquid run off.
 The high levels of volatile methane gas present are harnessed for power generation.
 The suburb remains a hub for refuse services with a Waste Management transfer station operating adjacent to the bottom of the former landfill site on Rosedale Road.
 A large Envirowaste transfer and recycling facility is also located in the suburb on Constellation Drive.

+In the lake next to the wastewater treatement plant, there is a solar array called the Rosedale Solar Array.
+It was the largest and is the only floating solar array in New Zealand.
+It has more than 2700 solar panels and produces 1486MWh per year.